KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 #### Sounds lovely.
 If you could go back and change something at Codrops, what would it be?

-> If you are happy with what you've learned, it was a good path to choose.
+> If you are happy with what you’ve learned, it was a good path to choose.

 There are always things that could be done better when looking back.
-But in general I am quite happy with how Codrops turned out thanks to our readers and I wouldn't want to change anything about that I guess.
-It's just like with everything else in life: if you wouldn't have done it that exact way, you might have not learned what you know now.
-And if you are happy with what you've learned, it probably was a good path to choose.
+But in general I am quite happy with how Codrops turned out thanks to our readers and I wouldn’t want to change anything about that I guess.
+It’s just like with everything else in life: if you wouldn’t have done it that exact way, you might have not learned what you know now.
+And if you are happy with what you’ve learned, it probably was a good path to choose.

 #### What do you plan for the future of Codrops?